-- Archives: Shows a monthly listing of your posts.
+- Archives: This shows a monthly listing of your posts.

 - Audio: Displays an audio player.

-- Calendar: Shows a calendar view of your posts.
+- Calendar: This shows a calendar view of your posts.

-- Categories: Shows a list of all of the categories on your site.
+- Categories: This shows a list of all of the categories on your site.

 - Custom HTML: Arbitrary HTML code.